marcelsavegnago/documentation-user/crm/acquire_leads/convert.rst

 .. image:: media/convert02.png
     :align: center

-Convert a lead into an opportunity
+Converta um prospecto em uma oportunidadeConvert a lead into an opportunity
 ==================================

 When you click on a *Lead* you will have the option to convert it to